Unity-Technologies/Graphics/Packages/com.unity.shadergraph/Documentation~/First-Shader-Graph.md

 1. Save your graph, and return to the material's Inspector.

-   The property you added in the graph now appears in the material's Inspector.
-Any changes you make to the property from the Inspector affects all objects that use this material.
+   The property you added to the graph now appears in the material's Inspector.
+Any changes you make to the property from the Inspector affect all objects that use this material.

 ## Additional resources